How can digital finance build climate resilience among the world’s most vulnerable?

 At a high level, this infographic illustrates three groups of solutions: 1) solutions that help vulnerable people anticipate and recover from disasters caused by climate change, 2) solutions that enable households to adapt their livelihoods and assets given chronic changes to the climate, and 3) solutions that help build long-term resilience for communities and markets.

-We’re looking for more innovators working at the intersection of digital finance and climate resilience.
-If your company falls within this space, please share your details.
+We’re sourcing the next cohort of inclusive fintech startups working at the intersection of digital finance and climate resilience.
+If your company falls within this space, express interest in becoming a Catalyst Fund company.